AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/email/using-the-compose-window/bulk-emailing-options.md

   <tr>
    <td>Select and Send</td>
    <td>200</td>
-   <td>Select people in the grid and click the “Email Selected” button in the actions bar, or type recipients into the bulk email sidebar.</td>
+   <td>Select people in the grid and click the “[!UICONTROL Email Selected]” button in the actions bar, or type recipients into the bulk email sidebar.</td>
    <td>Yes</td>
    <td>Yes</td>
    <td>Yes</td>